 These alternative phrase structures illustrate one of the insights reflected in the use of these kind of diagrams (known as “tree diagrams”).
 The overall expression that I’ve been focusing on consists of phrases that are themselves composed of phrases—sometimes phrases of the same kind.
 Thus, uses…food stamps is a verb phrase (VP), and it is embedded in the larger VP uses food stamps in a manner not authorized by law.

 Linguists refer to the kind of ambiguity displayed here as “attachment ambiguity”; the ambiguity arises because there are two different ways in which the modifier (knowingly) is integrated into the overall phrase.
-In the government’s interpretation, the adverb is attached to the bottom-level (lower-level) VP, while in the defendant’s interpretation it is attached to VP one level up (referred to as the bottom-level VP’s “parent”).
+In the government’s interpretation, the adverb is attached to the lower-level VP, while in the defendant’s interpretation it is attached to VP one level up (referred to as the bottom-level VP’s “parent”).
 These alternatives are referred to, logically enough, as “low attachment” and “high attachment.”

 The syntactic relationships shown by the tree diagrams correspond to the semantic relationships that go into how the overall phrase is understood.
 So with the low-attachment phrase structure, the adverb’s scope is limited to the bottom-level VP that it is attached to, meaning that it modifies only that VP.
 With the high-attachment structure, on the other hand, it has scope over (and therefore modifies) the bottom-level VP’s parent.